 You can use this creator campaign budget template made by Demand Metric to set and track your creator budget.

 4. How to contact creators

-The next step is to decide how to contact them.
-For creators with up to 10.000 followers you can send them a DM on the platform they are on.
-Creators with a bigger fan base get tons of collab requests so you have a higher chance of reaching them via email.
-Inspect their profiles and you will probably find contact information in their bio.
-For more information check out this article that explains how you can find anyone’s email address on Instagram.
-To DM creators you can use tools to send bulk messages, and automate responses, which can save you a lot of time.
-Some of the listed tools are free, but others cost different rates.
+For creators with up to 10.000 followers, you can send them a DM on the platform they are on.
+Creators with a more extensive fan base get tons of collab requests, so you have a higher chance of reaching them via email.
+Inspect their profiles; you will probably find contact information in their bio.

 5. Review your creator marketing strategy

 Before starting your creator marketing strategy, you should have set deadlines in your content calendar to easily track the campaign’s progress.
 With frequent collaborations with creators, you’ll learn more and more different things you can improve on and have more successful campaigns.

 Creator companies can benefit both brands & individuals trying to break into the creator marketing space.

 Platforms like Heepsy, BrandAmbassador, SparkToro, Group High, or AspirelQ host millions of creators.
 You can quickly find the best fit for your business or sign up and be part of the community.

 So, if you’re looking for creators or you’re an individual looking for a way to start their creator career, here’s a list of the top X platforms for creators.

 If you want to cut down the outreach process in half and connect with the right creators immediately, you can get creators’ emails and reach out to them at scale.